tkodimac/power_memory_java/README.md

 - JavaScript

 ### Frameworks, Libraries, and Programmes Used
-- None
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
+- [CSS roots](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) was used to declaring global CSS variables and apply them throughout the project.
+- [Visual Studio Code](https://code.visualstudio.com) was used as the main tool to write and edit code.
+- [Codeanywhere](https://app.codeanywhere.com/) was used as a tool to write and edit code.
+- [Git](https://git-scm.com/) was used for the version control of the website.
+- [GitHub](https://github.com/) was used to host the code of the website.
+- [GIMP](https://www.gimp.org/) was used to make and resize images for the README file.

 ## Testing
 ### Validator Testing
-- HTML, CSS, and JavaScript code were validated using W3C Markup Validation Service and snyk.io/org.
+- HTML, CSS, and JavaScript code were validated using W3C Markup Validation Service and jshint.

 ### Lighthouse Testing
 - The game was tested using Lighthouse for performance, accessibility, best practices, and SEO.